-But today I write about a tower, a very big tower, that we came across in our travels.
+But today I write about a tower, a very big tower, we came across in our travels.
 Built by a man with big ideas and ambitions, Mr. Benjamin Boyd.

 Benjamin sailed from Scotland to the colony of NSW in 1842 with entrepreneurial goals in his sights.
-Within 2 years he became one of the largest graziers and landholders in the state, with significant interests in whaling and shipping in the Twofold Bay area near Eden NSW.
+Within 2 years he became one of the largest landholders in the state, with significant interests in whaling and shipping in the Twofold Bay area near Eden NSW.
 He is remembered in various locations across NSW through use of his name – a township, a street in Sydney – as well as Ben Boyd National Park, the location of Boyd Tower.

 Interpretive signage on the walk to Boyd Tower provides the following:

 “Boyd saw Twofold Bay as the hub of his financial empire.
 By locating a Port on Twofold Bay, Boyd could ship wool from his properties on the Monaro and Riverina, whale products from his whaling station and provide shipping transport for other goods in the area.
 In 1843 Boyd began building a private town called Boydtown, to service the port and hinterland of his dream“.

-Boyd managed to build a church, houses and stories in Boydtown before abandoning his dream in the late 1840s and heading for the Californian Goldfields.
-Boyd Tower (note: also referred to as Boyd’s Tower in some references) was then purchased by the Davidson family who also owned a nearby whaling station, the tower then becoming a successful whaler’s lookout.
+Boyd built a church, houses and stores in Boydtown before abandoning his dream in the late 1840s and heading for the Californian Goldfields.
+Boyd Tower (note: also referred to as Boyd’s Tower in some references) was purchased by the Davidson family who owned a nearby whaling station, the tower then becoming a successful whaler’s lookout.
 Today it’s an extravagant and intrinsic part of the colonial history of the area.